 A Friendly Ghost

 During this time, another one of Oriolo’s most famous creations, “Casper The Friendly Ghost“, was conceived.
-It happened one Halloween night, Joe’s young daughter Joan became frightened by the stories of goblins and other evil creatures that the neighborhood children had been taunting her with.
+One Halloween night, Joe’s young daughter Joan became frightened by the stories of goblins and other evil creatures that the neighborhood children had been taunting her with.
 Reacting as any good father would, Joe found some cardboard and quickly made a cut-out figure of a new kind of ghost; a kind, non-threatening ghost.
 Next, he hung the ghost in a backyard tree, and brought Joan outside to meet her new friend.
-Casper, “The Friendly Ghost” was born.
+Therefore, Casper, “The Friendly Ghost” was born.

 A New Character

-The final chapter of Joseph Oriolo’s amazing career saw him producing and directing 235 full-color cartoons for Trans-Lux Studios.
+The final chapter of Joseph Oriolo’s career saw him producing and directing 235 full-color cartoons for Trans-Lux Studios.
 Many of these cartoons featured Poindexter.
 Respected and loved throughout the industry, Joseph Oriolo passed away in 1985.
 Nevertheless, the Oriolo Family continues to breathe life into his creative visions to this day.